filamentphp/filament/packages/tables/docs/10-advanced.md

 }
 ```

-The `reorderable()` method also accepts, as a second parameter, a boolean condition to control whether the reorderable feature will be enabled:
+The `reorderable()` method also accepts a boolean condition as its second parameter, allowing you to conditionally enable reordering:

 ```php
 use Filament\Tables\Table;